 For some time now, scientists have understood that exposure to zero-gravity or micro-gravity environments comes with its share of health effects.
 But so far, the research has been largely confined to other areas of the human body.
 Understanding the effects it has on internal organs and other aspects of one’s health are of extreme importance as NASA begins preparations for a crewed mission to Mars.

 While the effects of long-term stays in space has been the subject of much scientific and medical study, the focus thus far has been on the effects to bone density and muscle mass.
-A good example of this was a 2001 study conducted by NASA’s Human Research Program (HRP), which researched the effects on an astronaut Scott Kelly’s body after he spent a year aboard the International Space Station.
+A good example of this is the Twins Study conducted by NASA’s Human Research Program (HRP), which researched the effects on an astronaut Scott Kelly’s body after he spent a year aboard the International Space Station.

 The study reported that, “without gravity working on your body, your bones lose minerals, with density dropping at over 1% per month.”
 Similarly, a report by the Johnson Space Center – titled “Muscle Atrophy” – stated that “astronauts experience up to a 20 percent loss of muscle mass on spaceflights lasting five to 11 days.”